mcrice123/morphic2/src/pages/book1/book-1-page-31.md

     "\n",
     '"They STOPPED!" says Errie, with her back to the viewer.
 Her head and shoulders appear at the bottom right of the panel.', "\n",
     'Lane, who stands to her left, also turns to look.
-In the background, the vines hang over the cliff, the green glow almost gone.
+In the background, the vines hang over the cliff, the limegreen glow almost gone.
 Trees grow on both sides of the girls.', ]
 keywords: [
     "Errie",